neiknav/SimpleP2PExchange/readme.md

 About Contract
 ===================

-It's need to be mentioned that it is a pure dapp project, which means there is no centralized backend nor data server, all persistent information is stored and managed on NEAR chain by a contract.
+(It's need to be mentioned that it is a pure dapp project, which means there is no centralized backend nor data server, all persistent information is stored and managed on NEAR chain by a contract.)

 ## Contract Structure

-The structure of the contract include: `accounts` is an UnorderedMap that maps each `account_id` to that person's account, `historys` is a LookupMap that maps from `tx` (hashcode) to the transaction `history`
+Contract named: `SimpleP2P`.
+The structure of the contract include: `accounts` is an UnorderedMap that maps each account_id to that person's account, `historys` is a LookupMap that maps from tx (hashcode) to the transaction history
 ```rust
 #[near_bindgen]
 #[derive(BorshDeserialize, BorshSerialize)]